Aratula: History

 The area was originally known as Carter's Gate, but the name was changed to reflect the railway station name of Aratula.

 Carter's Gate Provisional School opened on 29 May 1911.
 It became a State School on 9 January 1913.
 The name was changed in August 1913 to Aratula State School.
 The school burned on either 27 or 28 February 1916; the fire was regarded as suspicious as nearby Mount Fraser State School had burned down four months earlier.
-The school celebrated its centenary in May 2011.St Pauls Lutheran Church opened in 1913 and closed in 1997.
+The school celebrated its centenary in May 2011.St Pauls Lutheran Church opened on 28 March 1914.
+It closed in 1997.
 The church building still stands at 57 Elizabeth Street (27.9807°S 152.5427°E).
 There is a Lutheran cemetery behind the church; the first burial was Hermann Gustav Muller in March 1916.

 The first stage of the Mount Edwards railway line reached Engelsburg (now Kalbar) on 17 April 1916, but it was not until 7 October 1922 that the second and final stage of the line opened, including the Aratula railway station on the eastern end of Sawmill Road (27.98252°S 152.55450°E).
 The Mount Edwards railway line closed on 1 November 1960.

 Aratula Baptist Church opened on Thursday 25 October 1923.
 It was on the western side of the Cunningham Highway (approx 27.9818°S 152.5479°E).
 After the church's closure, the church building was relocated in 1972 to the Kalbar Baptist Church to be used as a church hall.

 Aratula Post Office opened around 1925 (a receiving office had been open since 1912) and closed in 1987.

 On 16 April 1926, the Aratula School of Arts was officially opened by Ernest Bell, the local Member of the Queensland Legislative Assembly.
 A local public holiday was given to celebrate the occasion.
 The School of Arts was at 26-28 Elizabeth Street (27.9806°S 152.5461°E).
 The building was sold into private ownership in December 2013 for $115,000.

 St Stephen the Martyr Anglican Church was dedicated on Saturday 18 December 1954 by Archbishop of Brisbane Reginald Halse.
 The first celebration of holy communication was held on St Stephen's Day (Sunday 26 December).